termpaint/termpaint/doc/measuring.rst

 .. c:function:: int termpaint_text_measurement_last_ref(termpaint_text_measurement *m)

   If using :c:func:`termpaint_text_measurement_feed_utf8()`:
-    Returns the number bytes up to and including the last measured cluster not exceeding any set limits.
+    Returns the number of bytes up to and including the last measured cluster not exceeding any set limits.

   If using :c:func:`termpaint_text_measurement_feed_utf16()`:
-    Returns the number utf16 code units up to and including the last measured cluster not exceeding any set limits.
+    Returns the number of utf16 code units up to and including the last measured cluster not exceeding any set limits.

   If using :c:func:`termpaint_text_measurement_feed_utf32()`:
     Returns the same as :c:func:`termpaint_text_measurement_last_codepoints()`

   If using :c:func:`termpaint_text_measurement_feed_codepoint()`:
     Returns the sum of all ``ref_adjust`` values up to and including the last measured cluster not exceeding any set limits.

+.. c:function:: int termpaint_text_measurement_pending_ref(termpaint_text_measurement *m)

+  Like :c:func:`termpaint_text_measurement_last_ref` but also include code units that belong the cluster currently in processing (if any).

 .. c:function:: void termpaint_text_measurement_set_limit_codepoints(termpaint_text_measurement *m, int new_value)